 Crossbow (light): Light crossbows are miniature versions of the more common medium crossbows that can be more easily dual wielded and concealed.
 While it can be fired in 1 hand, it takes 2 hands to reload.

 Crossbow (medium): Medium crossbows are the most common ranged weapon in The Great Expanse because of their amazing power in the hands of an inexperienced soldier.
-While a medium crossbow be fired in 1 hand, it takes 2 hands to reload one.
+While a medium crossbow can be fired in 1 hand, it takes 2 hands to reload one.

 Crossbow (heavy): Heavy crossbows were specifically designed war weapons made for overcoming increasing developments in armor at a safe distance.
 They are typically operated by 2 people, but an experienced marksman can operate one on their own.